rajdeep345/MTLTS/README.md

 Download BERTweet(Bertweet_base_transformers) from https://github.com/VinAIResearch/BERTweet and save it under the root folder MTLVS.

-### Train STLS - Summarization as a single task
+**Train STLS - Summarization as a single task**
 ~~~
 python ./Codes/STLS/stl_summ.py [argument_list]
 ~~~

-### Train STLV - Tweet Verification as a single task
+**Train STLV - Tweet Verification as a single task**
   - Default values for various hyper-parameters are set in the code.
-  - Since we take a Leave-one-out principle (train on n-1 datasets, test on the remaining one), please set the default value for "events" to 5 or pass it from command line in order to train the model with *ferguson* dataset.
+  - Since we take a Leave-one-out principle (train on n-1 datasets, test on the remaining one), please set the default value for "events" to 5 or pass it from command line in order to train the model with the *ferguson* dataset.

 ~~~
 python ./Codes/STLV/stlv_final.py [argument_list]